 This communication has been compiled by Hymans Robertson LLP, and is based upon their understanding of legislation and events as at the date of publication.
 It is designed to be a general information summary and may be subject to change.
 It is not a definitive analysis of the subject covered or specific to the circumstances of any particular employer, pension scheme or individual.
-The information contained is not intended to constitute advice, and should not be considered a substitute for specific advice.
+The information contained is not intended to constitute advice, and should not be considered a substitute for specific advice in relation to individual circumstances.
+Where the subject of this document involves legal issues you may wish to take legal advice.
 Hymans Robertson LLP accepts no liability for errors or omissions or reliance on any statement or opinion.